EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

 - If a keyword is prefixed with the `~` operator, then the keyword will be treated as a regular expression which may match any related property.
-- If a keyword is prefixed with the `$` operator, then the keyword will be treated as a soundex phonem which may match any related property that sounds alike in the english language.
+- If a keyword is prefixed with the `$` operator, then the keyword will be treated as a soundex phoneme which may match any related property that sounds alike in the english language.
 - If a keyword is prefixed with the `+` operator, then the keyword must match any related property.